Italy’s Eni sets up sustainable transport services company - CDE News - The Dispatch

 Eni Sustainable Mobility will be the second lever supporting the group’s energy transition strategy together with Plenitude, Descalzi added.

-Eni Sustainable Mobility will also incorporate a network of over 5,000 sales points in Europe to market and distribute a number of energy carriers, among them hydrogen and electricity, as well as fuels of organic origin including biomethane and HVO (hydrogenated vegetable oil), in addition to other mobility products such as bitumen, lubricants and fuels.
+The company will also incorporate a network of over 5,000 sales points in Europe to market and distribute a number of energy carriers, among them hydrogen and electricity, as well as fuels of organic origin.
+Eni’s Italian car sharing service Enjoy will also be part of the new venture.

 Stefano Ballista, former Sustainable Mobility Director at Eni Energy Evolution, is the CEO of Eni Sustainable Mobility.